 Markets likely to open positive in the backdrop of a mixed but fairly optimistic global outlook

 You may also like...

-Indian benchmark indices got off to a soft start, and thereafter indices traded in a narrow range with negative bias...
+Indian benchmark indices got off to a subdued start, and remained in a narrow range for the most part of...